Hope of Israel Ministries (Ecclesia of YEHOVAH):

 An example of "eight" used in this connection in the Scriptures is the fact that as Peter tells us, there were EIGHT souls in the Ark of Noah, who helped begin the NEW WORLD after the Flood!
 We read of the time when "the long-suffering of God waited in the days of Noah, while the ark was a preparing, wherein few, that is, eight souls were saved by water" (I Peter 3:20).

-Interestingly, in the future Temple of YEHOVAH God described in Ezekiel, we find that there were seven steps that led into the outer court (Ezek.
-40:22, 26); however, there were eight steps that led from the outer court to the inner court (Ezek.
-40:31, 34, 37).
+Interestingly, in the Temple that might have been (that YEHOVAH God described in Ezekiel), we find that there were seven steps that led into the outer court (Ezekiel 40:22, 26); however, there were eight steps that led from the outer court to the inner court (Ezekiel 40:31, 34, 37).
 The first seven led from labor to rest, but the eight led from rest to intimate fellowship with YEHOVAH God and pure worship!
+(For more information about this Temple, send for or download Ezekiel's Temple and Sacrifices: Will Temple Sacrifices Resume in the Millennium?).

 Bullinger adds concerning the significance of this number "8":